Johneriksson88/quiz-app/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone12, iPhone 13 & iPad mini.
+- A large amount of testing was done to ensure that all elements displayed properly on different screen sizes.
+- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Responsiveness

+- The most testing has been making sure the app works well on different screen sizes.
+On the smaller screen sizes i removed the images since they took up too much vertical screen space .
+I wanted the user to be able to see the question and answers without much scrolling while under time pressure.
+- I encountered a bug where the footer showed up on top of the rendered elements in the progress bar.
+Since the progress bar is created in the javascript the footer didn't take that content into consideration when placing itself on the bottom.
+I tried to work around this problem by googling, but no solution i encountered worked.
+The result was to remove the footer at a breaking point in the screen width.

 ### Validator Testing